-Beginners, ages 13 and up should enroll in Get Skiing or Get Riding, our first timer's package for adults.
-It includes a lift ticket, rental equipment and a 90 minute lesson.
+Beginners ages 13 and up should enroll in Get Skiing or Get Riding, our first timer's package for adults.
+It includes a lift ticket, rental equipment and a 2 hour lesson.
 It's a great way to "get" started.
 More details on Get Skiing/Riding here.

-Private Lessons are available for all abilities, ages 3 and up!
+Private Lessons are available for all abilities, skiing, snowboarding or telemark skiing, ages 3 and up!

 For kids ages 2½-6, we also offer lessons through our Kids Center Childcare program.